-The Wemyss family have been loosely involved with the scotch whisky industry ever since they allowed John Haig to build a distillery on their land back in 1824.
-Over the decades that followed, the connection was maintained through the supply of barley, grown on the family estate, to local distillers.
-In recent times however, Wemyss’ involvement with the national spirit has become somewhat more direct.
+The Wemyss family first got involved with the Scotch whisky industry when they allowed John Haig to build a distillery on their land in 1824.
+Over the decades that followed, this connection was maintained through the supply of barley, grown on the family estate, to local distillers.
+In recent times, however, Wemyss’ involvement with the national spirit has become somewhat more direct.

-William Wemyss spent many years in the wine trade, producing in both Australia and Provence, but a life long interest in scotch whisky led him to introduce a new branch of the family business that would focus on bottling spirit sourced from distilleries around Scotland.
+William Wemyss spent many years in the wine trade, producing in both Australia and Provence, but an interest in Scotch whisky led him to create a new branch of the family business that would focus on bottling spirit sourced from distilleries around Scotland.

 Wemyss Malts launched in 2005 with the release of ‘Spice King’ and ‘Peat Chimney’, a pair of blended malts named for their distinctive flavour profiles.
-The range was completed in 2011 with the release of The Hive, though the series has continued to develop with both 12 year old and Batch Strength versions now available.
+A third offering known as The Hive completed the range in 2011, though the series has continued to develop with 12-year-old and Batch Strength versions now available.

-Away from blended malts, Wemyss bottle an ongoing line of single cask, single malt scotch whisky, from a multitude of different distilleries and, with their investment in the Kingsbarns project, they have even begun the transition into distillers in their own right.
+Away from blended malts, Wemyss bottle an ongoing line of single cask, single malt Scotch whiskies from a multitude of different distilleries.
+With their investment in the Kingsbarns project, they have even begun the transition to becoming distillers in their own right.

 As standard, Wemyss bottle their blended malts at 46% abv.
 Each expression is generally available in the UK for around £40.

 *My thanks to Wemyss Malts for sending me these samples to review and share with the readers of WhiskyReviews.net…

 The most recent addition to the range, The Hive is blended from a selection of malt whiskies, sourced primarily from the Speyside area.